jcollings/importwp-polylang/README.md

 ## Changelog

+### Version 0.0.3

+- FIX - Fix issue with using reference column for translation field type.

 ### Version 0.0.2

 - FIX - remove term count deferring as this causes polylang to delete newly created translations due to empty terms.